jdavis/vim-files/README.md

 Installation
 ------------

-To install and use, it is recommended to just use my [dotfiles](dotfiles), as all of the necessary settings have been added to the [vimrc][vimrc].
+To install and use, it is recommended to just use my [dotfiles][dotfiles], as all of the necessary settings have been added to the [vimrc][vimrc].

 [dotfiles]: https://github.com/jdavis/dotfiles